Compact retractions and Schauder decompositions in Banach spaces

 By the same argument as in the proof of Theorem \ref{complemented} it follows that the Lipschitz norm of any Lipschitz retraction from $X$ onto $B_E$ cannot be less than $\lambda(E,X)$.
 Let us pass to the construction of $K$.
 Fix a sequence $(\tau_n)$ of positive numbers such that $\sum \tau_n$ is finite.
 Finally, set $K$ to be the closed convex hull of $\cup \tau_n B_{E_n}$.
 Supposing that $\phi:X\to K$ is a $\lambda$-Lipschitz retraction, for some $\lambda>0$, we compose $\phi$ with the canonical retraction $r_n$ of $K$ onto $\tau_n B_{E_n}$ (which exists due to the structure of $K$, and has a Lipschitz constant at most $6$), for $n>10\lambda$.
 Then $r_n\circ\phi:X\to\tau_n B_{E_n}$ is a Lipschitz retraction of Lipschitz norm at most $6\lambda$, hence $\lambda(E_n,X)\le6\lambda$ which is a contradiction. \end{proof}

-We are left with the question whether at least uniformly continuous retractions are possible.
+This leaves us with the natural question whether at least uniformly continuous retractions onto convex compact subsets of a general Banach space are always possible.
 We give a strong positive answer to this problem, showing that in fact under the URED renorming every convex and compact subset $K$ is a uniform retract, from any bounded set $B$ containing $K$, by means of the nearest point map.
 Without loss of generality, it suffices to deal with the case when $B=B_X$ is the unit ball of $X$.

 \begin{definition} Given a subset $K$ of a Banach space $X$, we will say that $X$ is $K$-URED if it is uniformly rotund in the direction $z$ for every $z\in span(K)$. \end{definition}

 \begin{definition} Given a subset $K$ of a Banach space $X$, we will say that $X$ is $K$-UR if for every pair of sequences $(x_n),(y_n)\in S_X$ such that $x_n-y_n\in K$ and $||x_n+y_n||\rightarrow 2$ we have that $||x_n-y_n||\rightarrow 0$. \end{definition}